skysheng7/docker-vscode-cursor/README.md

 12. This `Dockerfile` is configured to activate the conda environment automatically.
 You should see `(docker-vscode)` in your terminal.
 ![terminal](image/terminal.png)

+## How to Use VS Code Dev Containers with `docker-compose.yml`

+For simple data analysis projects, using `Dockerfile` and `devcontainer.json` together is sufficient.
+However, if your project requires multiple containers, you'll need to use `docker-compose.yml`.

 ## References
 * [VS Code image](https://hub.docker.com/r/microsoft/vscode-devcontainers)